peoples-cloud/pc/README.md

 ## contributions
-would love some! i'll think about and write some instructions on what kind of format they should follow to make life easier for intergrating changes and new features.
+would love some! i'll think about and write some instructions on what kind of format they should follow to make life easier for integrating changes and new features.

 ## issues/bugs/crashes
 #### alpha version, work in progress etc